Tuesday, April 14, 2009

 Tony: Any financial difficulties?

-Adam: Other than being forced into personal bankruptcy several times, and a credit rating below “Absolute zero”—fine.
-However, living in a dust bin has drawbacks in terms of comfort and pursuing a meaningful social life.
+Adam: Other than being forced into personal bankruptcy several times, and a credit rating below 'Absolute zero'—fine.
+However, living in a dust bin has drawbacks in terms of comfort and the pursuit of a meaningful social life.

 Pause